AgateTravel WeLiveToServe

 Travel Suggestions and Tips

-1. Though December doesn’t reach the busiest time in Shirakawa-go, there are still many tourists.
-So, if you would like to visit Shirakawa-go in this month of 2025, remember to reserve hotels, flights and restaurants in advance.
-Plus, some restaurants may close at the end of the month, so it’s better to carry some food with you.
+1. Though December is not the busiest time in Shirakawa-go, there are still many tourists.
+So, if you would like to visit Shirakawa-go in this month of 2025, remember to reserve hotels and restaurants in advance.

-2. Actually, the entire village is perfect for admiring snowy scenery, but the scenes vary from locations.
+3. Actually, the entire village is perfect for admiring snowy scenery, but the scenes vary among locations.
 For example, Ogimachi Castle Observation Deck and Shiroyama Tenshukaku Observation Deck and Deai Bridge provides the ideal panorama of Shirakawa-go.
 Three Small Houses and the window on the second floor of Wada House are great sites to see the well-arranged farmhouse layouts and snow-blanketed mountains respectively.

-3. After spending much time outside, it’s inevitable to warm up indoors.
+4. After spending much time outside, it’s necessary to warm up indoors.
 Local café Ochiudo is a good destination, where you can not only observe the internal structure of the gassho-style house, but also drink hot coffee or red bean soup around a roaring furnace.

-4. Clothes are prone to get wet on snowy and rainy days, so book hotels with a dryer.
-If unavailable, a hairdryer is acceptable.
+5. Clothes are prone to get wet on snowy and rainy days, so book hotels with a dryer, or at least with a hairdryer.

 Shirakawa-go Weather by Month